-Among Western musicians, it almost universally agreed upon that there is some harmonic quality called Consonance, and a negative to that called Dissonance; and yet there is almost no useful discussion regarding the nature of these two qualities.
-The various systems of Harmony which music theorists have constructed, from the Ars Noveau of the Middle ages to the modern Neo-Reimannian theories, have proven to be nothing more than classification systems.
-Harmony categorized by modes, Harmony categorized by function, Harmony categorized into Lewinian transformation - these are just systems which help us to recognize, imitate, and communicate harmonic patterns that we have already seen.
+Almost nothing at all is known about the nature of Harmony.
+The various systems of Harmony which music theorists have constructed, from the Ars Noveau of the Middle ages to the modern Neo-Reimannian theories, are usually just classification systems.
+Harmony cmodes, Harmony categorized by function, Harmony categorized into Lewinian transformation - these are just systems which help us to recognize, imitate, and communicate harmonic patterns.
 They are not so much meant to be truthful as they are to be practical.

 In music, an "interval" describes the relationship between two pitches, usually in the form of a ratio.
 A pitch at 400 Hz and a pitch at 300 Hz, for instance, create the interval of 4/3.
 A pitch at 900 Hz and a pitch at 800 Hz create the interval of 9/8.
 According to the Pythagorean view of Harmony, the former is more consonant than the latter because the ratio between its two pitches is simpler.